LittleAksMax/bio/README.md

 Keep in mind that I'm probably not going to have 1. the most optimized/efficient solutions to all questions and 2. all the answers to each question

+Also I label every question that I haven't answered all parts to (correctly) 'partial'.
+However, any question I've attempted will have at least somewhat functional code.

 ## Table of progress

 | Year | Q1      | Q2      | Q3      |